You are here

 Australian labelling requirements for non-prescription medicines (Therapeutic Goods Orders 69 and 92) require some over-the-counter and complementary medicine labels to contain particular warning statements ('advisory statements') about specific risks related to use of the medicines.

-These advisory statements are set out in the TGA document 'Required Advisory Statements for Medicine Labels' (RASML), which is registered on the Federal Register of Legislation (FRL) as schedules to the Specification titled Medicines Advisory Statements Specification 2017 ('the 2017 Specification').
+These advisory statements are set out in the TGA document 'Required Advisory Statements for Medicine Labels' (RASML).
+The most recent version of the RASML (RASML No. 5) is registered on the Federal Register of Legislation (FRL) as Schedule 1 to the Specification titled Therapeutic Goods (Medicines Advisory Statements) Specification 2019 ('the 2019 Specification').

-RASML No. 4 will include the new and amended statements that were the subject of public consultation between January 2016 and February 2017, as follows:
+RASML No. 5 includes the new and amended statements that were the subject of public consultation between May and October 2018, as follows:

-- Consultation: Paracetamol and ibuprofen: advisory statements for medicines 11 October 2016 (Submissions received and TGA response 13 February 2017).
+- Consultation: Miconazole and fluconazole: proposed advisory statements for medicines 24 May 2018 (Submissions received and TGA response 14 September 2018)

 For further details, see also:

-We recommend that sponsors take steps to amend any labels affected by the new requirements in RASML No. 4 immediately in order to ensure that they will be compliant by 1 January 2019.
-This is the purpose of the 18 month transition period in which both RASML No.3 and No.4 are published.
+We recommend that sponsors take steps to amend any labels affected by the new requirements in RASML No. 5 immediately in order to ensure that they will be compliant by 1 September 2020.
+This is the purpose of the 18 month transition period in which either RASML No.4 or No.5 may be applied.

 How to use RASML